 - Years to avoid like the plague: 2004, 2005, 2015, and 2016

-Armed with this information, you’re ready to make a smart Canyon purchase.
-But hey, we’re curious – have you had any experience with these models?
+Armed with this information, you’re ready to make a prudent Canyon purchase.
+But hey, we’re inquisitive – have you had any experience with these models?
 Did your experience match up with our findings?

 Drop a comment below and share your Canyon stories.
-After all, real-world experience is worth its weight in gold (or should we say, in truck parts?).
+After all, actual-world experience is worth its weight in gold (or should we say, in truck parts?).
 Happy truck hunting!